slatedocs/slate/source/index.md

 		<tr>
 			<td>ID</td>
 			<td>tid</td>
 			<td>Unique application identifier.
 The system will assign one if not provided.
 It is recommended to pass one if needed to be correlated to client's backend system.
 The tid must be encoded as a string (e.g. "tid":"123455").
-The maximum length is 40 characters.
+Maximum length is 40 characters.
 The tid is used to combine the multiple stages of an application.</td>
 			<td>No</td>
 		</tr>